 If the integral term is turned on, the control compares the actual pressure against setpoint at an adjustable interval.
 If there is an offset, the firing rate is increased by a small percentage until the next interval.
 This will continue until the pressure equals the setpoint.
 The same routine occurs as the pressure rises above the setpoint.
 Too much or too little integral will cause over and undershoot of the setpoint.
-Integral is set in seconds per repeat in the NX6100.
+Integral is set in seconds per repeat in the PPC6000.

-For example, if the P were set at 10 psi with a boiler set point of 100 psi, the burner would first remain at high fire until the pressure reached 90 psi, and then start to modulate down.
+For example, if the P were set at 10 psi with a boiler setpoint of 100 psi, the burner would first remain at high fire until the pressure reached 90 psi, and then start to modulate down.
 If the load was equal to 50% firing rate, the pressure would stall at 95 psi.
 Adding and "I" value of 10 would ramp the output up to 100% (high fire) in 10 seconds, assuming no change in the boiler pressure.
 Setting and "I" value of 300 increases the output up to 100% (high fire) in 5 minute (300 seconds).
 As the boiler reaches setpoint, the same timing effect occurs above setpoint.
 Therefore, too much "I" can cause over/under shoot as loads change.
 Too little "I" may cause rapid hunting.
+A good starting point for the "I" value, in most cases is 50.